Rainy Day Activities in the Bay of Islands

 7. Take a Bus Tour Around Russell

 Russell was New Zealand’s first capital and was even dubbed the “Hell Hole of the Pacific”.
 Learn more about its fascinating history on a Russell Mini Tours.
 For most of the journey, you’ll be inside the bus listening to your guide’s commentary, yet still getting to explore the place.
 Just hope that the rain dies down by the time you get to Flagstaff Hill, a significant historical site with awesome views of the Bay of Islands.
+Find out more about Russell Mini Tours on Viator and Tripadvisor.

 Location: Russell waterfront